Heavyweight oddity Christopher Lovejoy has left everyone guessing whether he had the power to knock out WBC champion Tyson Fury in sparring.

 Fury most recently beasted Lovejoy’s fellow-American Deontay Wilder when the pair went head-to-head in a Las Vegas rematch.

 The February 2020 battle saw Fury cemented as the best heavyweight in the game right now – a far cry from where Lovejoy is held.

-At 19-0 with 19 knockouts, Lovejoy certainly has delusions of grandeur going on as his record speaks for itself.
+At 19-0 with 19 knockouts, Lovejoy certainly has delusions of grandeur, as his record speaks for itself.

 None of his opponents were rated in the top two hundred globally, and the average victories of those victims was a mere three each.

-Lovejoy has fought exclusively in Mexico, possibly the placed least known in the world for a top-class 200-pounds plus division.
+Lovejoy has fought exclusively in Mexico.
+Possibly the place is least known in the world for a top-class 200-pounds plus division.

 We needed to see some evidence that ‘One Shot’ could cut it anywhere near a decent level.